mantis3de/game-export-pipeline-docs/docs/index.md

 **Keep every asset inside your production budget — for Blender teams.** Validate, budget, LOD, batch-scan and export your meshes engine-ready for Unity and Unreal Engine (and Godot), from one tabbed window.

 Game Export Pipeline turns the tedious pre-export checklist — scale applied?
-UVs unwrapped? lightmap UV present? *within the triangle / draw-call / texture-memory budget?* — into a single **Asset Preflight** window with per-asset and project **budgets**, profiles, safe one-click fixes, and a shareable batch report with a producer dashboard.
+UVs unwrapped? lightmap UV present? *within the triangle / draw-call / texture-memory budget?* — into a single **Asset Validator** window with per-asset and project **budgets**, profiles, safe one-click fixes, and a shareable batch report with a producer dashboard.
 It scales from a solo artist checking one mesh to a 10-person team gating every asset in CI.

 [Get started in 5 minutes :material-rocket-launch:](getting-started/quick-start.md){ .md-button .md-button--primary }
 [Installation :material-download:](getting-started/installation.md){ .md-button }